Markov chains revisited: Discrete-time chains II: the long-term behaviour

 Next, the total number of returns the chain makes to the state is equal to the number of return times that are finite:

 Because $\phi^k_x$ is finite only if $\phi^1_x,\dots,\phi^{k-1}_x$ are finite too, monotone convergence implies that

-\end{proof} The concepts of transience and recurrence are examples of \emph{class properties} in the sense that they hold for any one state in a communicating class if and only if they hold for every other state in the communicating class: \begin{theorem}[Transience and recurrence are class properties] If $x$ is recurrent and $x\to y$, then $y$ is also recurrent and
+\end{proof} The concepts of transience and recurrence are examples of \emph{class properties} in the sense that they hold for any one state in a communicating class if and only if they hold for every state in the communicating class: \begin{theorem}[Transience and recurrence are class properties] If $x$ is recurrent and $x\to y$, then $y$ is also recurrent and

-For this reason, (a) if $y$ is transient and $x\to y$, then $x$ is also transient and (b) a state in a communicating class is recurrent (resp. transient) if and only if all states in the class are recurrent (resp. transient). \end{theorem}
+For this reason, (a) if $y$ is transient and $x\to y$, then $x$ is also transient and (b) a state in a communicating class is recurrent (resp. transient) if and only if all states in the class are recurrent (resp. transient).
+Moreover, a state is recurrent only if it belongs to a closed communicating class, and so the set $\cal{R}$ of all recurrent states equals the union of one or more closed communicating classes. \end{theorem}

 Hence, we say that a communicating class is \emph{recurrent} (resp. \emph{transient}) if any one (and therefore all) of its states is recurrent (resp. transient).
 For chains, we use the following slightly more elaborate classification: \begin{definition}[Recurrent and transient chains] If the set $\cal{R}$\glsadd{rec} of all recurrent states is empty, then the chain is said to be transient .
 Otherwise, the chain is said to be Tweedie recurrent if, regardless of the initial distribution, the chain has probability one of entering $\cal{R}$: